intuit/Trapheus/README.md

 3.1.
 In order to have the minimal Lambda-RDS access configuration and less costs ([UseVPCAndSubnets description above](#parameters) for more), add the `UseVPCAndSubnets=false` at the end of the sam deploy command or:
 `sam deploy --template-file deploy.yaml --stack-name <user-defined-stack-name> --region <aws region> --capabilities CAPABILITY_NAMED_IAM --parameter-overrides vpcId=<vpcID> Subnets=<Subnets> SenderEmail=<SenderEmail> RecipientEmail=<RecipientEmail> UseVPCAndSubnets=false`
 Typically, linking your own VPC to the lambdas and not setting addition NAT gateway or VPC endpoint configuration will result in a ["Connect timeout on endpoint URL: "https://rds.[region].amazonaws.com/"" or "Task timed out after 3.00 seconds" issue](https://docs.aws.amazon.com/lambda/latest/dg/troubleshooting-networking.html).
+3.2.
+[Optional] To add slack notification for failure alerts, add the parameter `SlackWebhookUrls` to the end of the deploy command like so:
+`sam deploy --template-file deploy.yaml --stack-name <user-defined-stack-name> --region <aws region> --capabilities CAPABILITY_NAMED_IAM --parameter-overrides vpcId=<vpcID> Subnets=<Subnets> SenderEmail=<SenderEmail> RecipientEmail=<RecipientEmail> --SlackWebhookUrls=<comma-separated-slack-webhook-urls>`
+More information about setting up slack webhooks can be found [here](https://api.slack.com/messaging/webhooks)

 **TO BE NOTED**:
 The CFT creates the following resources: